Please Note: CSS Firm is not accepting or investigating new Rexulti claims at this time. This article is for educational purposes only.

 Since Rexulti’s FDA approval in 2015, the drug has been questioned after researchers linked it to pathological, compulsive gambling.

-Following a series of studies and a letter issued by the FDA, Rexulti’s makers, Otsuka and Lundbeck, conceded that, “post-marketing case reports suggest that patients can experience intense urges, particularly for gambling, and the inability to control these urges while taking Rexulti.”
-The drug maker has recommended that patients experiencing compulsive behaviors consult their physicians about reducing their dosage or discontinuing use of Rexulti altogether.
+Following a series of studies and a letter issued by the FDA, Rexulti’s makers, Otsuka and Lundbeck, conceded that “post-marketing case reports suggest that patients can experience intense urges, particularly for gambling, and the inability to control these urges while taking Rexulti.”
+The drugmaker has recommended that patients experiencing compulsive behaviors consult their physicians about reducing their dosage or discontinuing the use of Rexulti altogether.

 On February 9, 2018, the FDA approved an update to the Warnings and Precautions section of the Rexulti’s label regarding pathological gambling and other compulsive behaviors.
 Despite evidence of serious risks, the drug continues to remain available for consumer use.